TVXQ: 2003: Formation

-With the disbandment of H.O.T. in 2001 and Shinhwa's departure in 2003, producer Lee Soo-man of S.M.
-Entertainment had to search for another boy band to compete against other popular idol groups in the growing K-pop market.
-In early 2003, Lee eventually selected five teenage boys from four different S.M. training teams to debut in a vocal dance unit.
-Xiah Junsu, the first to join the new group, became an S.M. trainee at age eleven and was originally trained to be a solo singer.
+With the disbandment of H.O.T. in 2001 and Shinhwa's departure in 2003, producer Lee Soo-man of SM Entertainment went on a search for another boy band to stay competitive in the growing K-pop market.
+In early 2003, Lee eventually selected five teenage boys from four different SM training teams to debut in a vocal dance unit.
+Xiah Junsu, the first to join the new group, became an SM trainee at age eleven and was originally trained to be a solo singer.
 He was put into an R&B trio with trainees Sungmin and Eunhyuk (both now of Super Junior fame), and the trio made their first appearance on the reality show Survival Audition – Heejun vs. Kangta, Battle of the Century, a 2002 series that starred former H.O.T. members Kangta and Moon Hee-jun as mentors for prospective singers.

-U-Know Yunho, who signed with S.M.
-Entertainment in 2000, was a member of several failed project groups throughout his years as a trainee.
+U-Know Yunho, who signed with SM Entertainment in 2000, was a member of several failed project groups throughout his years as a trainee.
 In 2001, he was featured as a rapper in Dana's debut single "Diamond" and briefly toured with her.
-That same year, Hero Jaejoong auditioned for S.M.
-Entertainment and was subsequently accepted into the agency after going through various auditions.
+That same year, Hero Jaejoong auditioned for SM Entertainment and was subsequently accepted into the agency after going through various auditions.
 Following trainees Heechul and Kangin, Yunho and Jaejoong joined the project group Four Seasons in 2002, but the quartet disbanded when Yunho and Jaejoong were selected to join Lee's new group in 2003.
 Heechul and Kangin went on to debut as members of Super Junior two years later.